brihernandez/GunsAndBullets2/README.md

 Using `GetPredictedImpactPoint`, the exact path of a bullet can be predicted.
 See [Prediction](#Prediction) for more information.

-The gun uses a **Barrel** system to determine where bullets and muzzle flashes are to be placed.
-This allows for weapons with multiple barrels.
-If no barrels are assigned (`Barrels` array is left empty), then the gun will fire bullets from whatever `Transform` the `Gun` script is attached to.
-Barrels can be fired simultaneously, or sequentially.
+The gun uses a **Fire Point** system to determine where bullets and muzzle flashes are to be placed.
+This allows for weapons with multiple fire points.
+If no fire points are assigned (`FirePoints` array is left empty), then the gun will fire bullets from whatever `Transform` the `Gun` script is attached to.
+Fire points can be fired simultaneously, or sequentially.

 Ammo can optionally be used to limit the number of shots the gun can fire.
 To reload a gun to its maximum ammo count, call `ReloadAmmo`.